Call for Nominations for the CEA Commission

 Commissioners are responsible for setting CEA policy and for making accreditation decisions.
 They are volunteers who have fiduciary responsibilities and are reimbursed for expenses only.
 Terms are for 3 years.
 Commissioners are expected to

-Commissioner profile for 2016 nominations and for 2017 service
+Commissioner profile for 2020 nominations for 2021 service

 By policy, the Commission is maintained in such a way to ensure that at least the following are included on any given Commission:

-- representation from both accredited and non-accredited programs and institutions, and
+• representation from both CEA-accredited and non-CEA-accredited programs and institutions, and

-In order to maintain the required balance on the 2017 Commission, in 2016 the Nominating Committee welcomes applications from any qualified individual and particularly encourages applications from those with one or more of the following characteristics:
+In order to maintain the required balance on the 2021 Commission, the Nominating Committee welcomes applications from any qualified individual and particularly encourages applications from those with one or more of the following characteristics:

 • currently holding positions that require at least 50% time in teaching, curriculum development, assessment activities, or other educator/academic work in the field.